Hodapp87/cincyfp_presentation_R_2016_12/README.md

 HTML in `CincyFP_R_demo.slides.html`.
 The script `slides.sh` will regenerate this HTML.
-I'm not sure of a way to view this HTML directly from GitHub; it may just have to be checked out and viewed locally from the browser.
+I'm not sure of a way to view this HTML directly from GitHub; it may just have to be checked out and viewed locally from the browser (GitHub will, however, render the `.ipynb` file just fine in-browser, just not as slides).
 Note that as it's using [reveal.js](http://lab.hakim.se/reveal-js/), pressing the `s` key will create a second window showing notes, next slide, timer, and clock.